NoisFre: Noise-Tolerant Memory Fingerprints from Commodity Devices for Security Functions: Derivation of Performance Metric Models

 \subsection{Unreliability Formalization of S-Norm Transformation}

 As described in Section~\ref{sec:noiseTolerantFingerprinting}, all possible cases of noise-tolerant S-Norm transformed bit $\digamma$ are shown below.
-To ease understanding, the formalization is visualized in Fig.~\ref{fig:HW_failure_rate}.
-Recall that a new bit $\digamma$ is transformed from $n$ raw bits and the $\ell 1$-Norm of the $\digamma$ is between $[0,n]$.
-To assess worst-case ${\rm BER}_{\digamma}$, we consider the condition where the selected word's $\ell 1$-Norm is exactly equal to $\ceil{\frac{n}{2}}+\theta$ as shown in boundary condition $\digamma=$`1' in Fig.~\ref{fig:HW_failure_rate}.
-Here, $\theta$ is a threshold to select highly reliable bits $ \digamma$.
+The formalization is visualized in Fig.~\ref{fig:HW_failure_rate}.
+Recall that a $\digamma$ bit can be transformed from $n$ raw bits and the $\ell 1$-Norm of the $\digamma$ is between $[0,n]$.
+To assess the worst-case ${\rm BER}_{{\bf F}}$, we consider the condition where the selected word's $\ell 1$-Norm is exactly equal to $\ceil{\frac{n}{2}}+\theta$, as shown in boundary condition $\digamma=$``1'' in Fig.~\ref{fig:HW_failure_rate}.
+Here, $\theta$ is a threshold to select highly reliable $ \digamma$ bits.

-Each raw bit is with ${\rm BER}_{\textrm{f}}$ probability to be flipped under reevaluation.
-Using boundary condition $\digamma=$`1' as an example, on one hand, \circled{1}, if there are raw bits of `0' (marked as section B) flipping, it will increase the tolerance of the number of {\it raw bits of `1'} that allows being flipped (in section A) {\it without influencing bit $\digamma$}.
-On the other hand, \circled{2} flipping raw bits of `1' (marked as section A) will potentially result in an error to the new bit $\digamma$.
-Furthermore, \circled{3}, supposing that raw bits of `0' (marked as section B) remain unchanged, if more than $\theta$ raw bits of `1' flip, the new bit $\digamma$ will exhibit an error---flipping from `1' to `0'.
-To be precise, the transformed new bit $\digamma$ {\it will not exhibit} error unless more than $\theta+i$ raw bits of `1' flipping.
+Each raw bit is with ${\rm BER}_{\textbf{f}}$ probability to be flipped under reevaluation.
+Using boundary condition $\digamma=$``1'' as an example, on the one hand, \circled{1}, if there are raw bits of ``0'' (marked as segment B) flipping, it will increase the tolerance of the number of {\it raw bits of ``1''} that allows being flipped (in segment A) {\it without influencing $\digamma$ bit}.
+In contrast, \circled{2} flipping raw bits of ``1'' (marked as segment A) will potentially result in an error to the $\digamma$ bit.
+Further, \circled{3}, supposing that raw bits of ``0'' (marked as segment B) remain unchanged, if more than $\theta$ raw bits of ``1'' flip, the $\digamma$ will exhibit an error---flipping from ``1'' to ``0''.
+To be precise, the transformed $\digamma$ bit {\it will not exhibit} error unless more than $\theta+i$ raw bits of ``1'' flipping.

-Overall, bit flipping within raw bits of `0' (marked as section B) increases the reliability of extracted $\digamma$.
-In contrast, bit flipping within raw bits of `1' (marked as section A) decreases the reliability of extracted $\digamma$.
-The boundary condition $\digamma=$ `0' is logically equivalent to the case $\digamma=$ `1' but, only inverts $\digamma$'s `0'/`1' value rather than its BER.
+Overall, bit flipping within raw bits of ``0'' (marked as segment B) increases the reliability of extracted ${\bf F}$.
+In contrast, bit flipping within raw bits of ``1'' (marked as segment A) decreases the reliability of extracted ${\bf F}$.
+The boundary condition $\digamma=$ ``0'' is logically equivalent to the case $\digamma=$ ``1'' but, only inverts $\digamma$'s ``0''/``1'' value rather than its ${\rm BER}_{\bf F}$.